CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-view.md

 // change this into your access token
 $api = new CopernicaRestApi("your-access-token");

+// declare the id of the selection that you want to edit
+$id = 1;

 // data to be sent to the api
 $data = array(
    	'description'   =>  'a new description',